 Copyright © 2014-Current | Gloria Constantin | All Rights Reserved |

 Hi Gloria.
 As many others have remarked, your blogs are very thoughtful and engaging.
-Upon reading this one I was reminded, and wanted to offer up, Karen Curry’s enthusiastic encouragement for her students to read “Abundance: The Future Is Better Than You Think” (Kindle Edition) by Peter H. Diamandis and Steven Kotler.
+Upon reading this one I was reminded, and wanted to offer up, a teacher’s enthusiastic encouragement for her students to read “Abundance: The Future Is Better Than You Think” (Kindle Edition) by Peter H. Diamandis and Steven Kotler.
 Of course, the many intelligent reviews on Amazon point out the various strengths and weaknesses of the book.
 The personal sharing in your thought pieces are deeply touching.
 A reader cannot help but care for and about you and your described journey (well, this reader with the 50/27, anyway).
 But certainly, as traditional Human Design informs us, we are headed into some drastic and profound global shifts.
 Your words of reflection and guidance help us fasten our seat-belts with that much more perspicacity.
 Thanks for all.